CARINE DOUMIT

 BIOGRAPHY

 My practice combines montage and writing.
 I edit and write films.
-I write essays and short stories.
-I make videos and collaborate on performances.
+I write short essays.
+I make books and videos.
+I collaborate on installations, exhibitions and performances.
 I give workshops and artistic consultations.

 Read more